vmware-archive/git-commit-integration/README.md

 * Display one or all pushes for a repo
 * Display one or all commits for a repo
 * Display all branches for a repo (i.e. head refs: `curl -s https://api.github.com/repos/:owner/:repo/git/refs/heads`)
-* Display one or all commits for a given ref (branch)
+* Display all commits which are currently or were previously on a given branch (ref)

 ### Killer Features
 * Display all commits which are associated with a given external link,